Recidvst/node-event-reminder/README.md

 ### Nodemailer
 - [Nodemailer](https://nodemailer.com/about/ "Nodemailer") needs to have an SMTP transporter object created.
 This could be something like Mailgun, SendGrid etc. but I am using [Gmail](https://support.google.com/a/answer/176600?hl=en "Using Gmail SMTP server").
 For higher usage you would need a dedicated SMTP solution.

+### Environment variables
+- These are required for the 3rd party integrations and also to determine which combination of data source and services are used.
+- Please see `.env.example` for a list of the fields used.

 ---

 ### TODO?